On these tracks, bowling in Powerplays or right after that isn't helping spinners: Chakravarthy | Sports-Games

 ''In Powerplay, the only aim is to look for wickets.
 It's just looking for that one ball if it pitches on that right spot and it turns a little bit and it can edge it.
 It's about looking for that because that's my role in the team. ''Even if I go for little runs, my aim is to keep on attacking and try to look for more wickets,'' he said.

-He said against Bangladesh also, once the ball got older, he found himself to be more effective.
+He said against Bangladesh too, once the ball got older, he found himself to be more effective.

 ''It was just that initially the ball was skidding on more and as the ball started getting older, I started getting a little bit more purchase from the wicket,'' said Chakravarthy.